malbacR: A Vignette Pertaining to Unfiltered Data

 For WaveICA, users need to specify the following parameters:

-(column of
+omicsData, batch_cname (column of

-with the batch information), as well as
+f_data with the batch information), as well as

-(a tradeoff value between independence of the samples
+alpha (a tradeoff value between independence of the samples

-and those of the variables in ICA), cutoff_batch
+and those of the variables in ICA), cutoff_batch (threshold

 of variation explained by the batch for independent components),

-(threshold of variation explained by the
+cutoff_group (threshold of variation explained by the

-groups for independent components), and K
+groups for independent components), and K (the maximal

 component that ICA decomposes).
-The defaults for alpha
+The defaults for alpha,

-are 0, 10,
+cutoff_batch, and cutoff_group are 0, 10,

 0.05, and 0.05 respectively.